Burn the Witch (Radiohead song): Music and lyrics

-"Burn the Witch" was described by The Atlantic as an orchestral pop song and by The Guardian as an art rock song.
+"Burn the Witch" was described by The Atlantic as an orchestral pop song and by The Guardian and Yardbarker as an art rock song.
 According to Pitchfork, the string section "alternates between sumptuous flourishes and the darkest corners of The Shining's score".
 The Atlantic critic Spencer Kornhaber likened the strings to heavy metal, "chugga-chugga-chugga-ing the entire time".
 In the second half, the strings "gradually disintegrate"; while the cellos and basses adhere to a conventional chord progression, the higher strings become "deathly" and "horrid".
 The song also features electronic percussion.

 The lyrics direct the listener to "abandon all reason / avoid all eye contact / do not react / shoot the messengers / burn the witch".
 Yorke said the lyrics were inspired by the News of the World newspaper publishing the names and addresses of sex offenders in 2000.

 Video

 The "Burn the Witch" music video was directed by Chris Hopewell, who previously directed the animated video for Radiohead's 2003 single "There There".
-It uses stop-motion animation in the style of the Trumptonshire trilogy, a series of 1960s English children's television programmes.
-According to the son-in-law of Trumptonshire creator Gordon Murray, the family was not asked permission to use the style and saw it as a "tarnishing of the brand".
-The video was conceived and finished in 14 days and released on YouTube one week later on 3 May 2016.
+It uses stop-motion animation in the style of Trumptonshire, a series of 1960s English children's television programmes.
+According to the son-in-law of the Trumptonshire creator, Gordon Murray, the family was not asked permission to use the style and saw it as a "tarnishing of the brand".
+The video was conceived and finished in 14 days and released on YouTube a week later, on 3 May 2016.

 The story homages the 1973 horror film The Wicker Man and depicts mob rule in a rural community.
 An inspector is greeted by a town mayor and shown a series of unsettling sights, culminating in the unveiling of a wicker man.
 The mayor urges the inspector to climb into it, whereupon he is locked inside as a human sacrifice and the wicker man is set on fire.
 As the flames gather, the townspeople turn their backs and wave goodbye to the camera.
 The inspector escapes among the trees.

 Interpretation

-Pitchfork interpreted "Burn the Witch" as a criticism of authority and a warning against groupthink, expressing "dread and skepticism".
+Pitchfork interpreted "Burn the Witch" as a criticism of authority and a warning against groupthink, expressing dread and skepticism.
 The Guardian felt it addressed mass surveillance or the threat to open discussion posed by the self-policing users of social media.
-The Pitchfork writer Marc Hogan suggested that the idyllic rural Britain depicted in the video addressed the rhetoric of family values used by right-wing politicians such as Donald Trump, Marine Le Pen and members of the UK Independence Party.
+The Pitchfork writer Marc Hogan suggested that the idyllic rural Britain depicted in the video addressed the rhetoric of "family values" used by right-wing politicians such as Donald Trump, Marine Le Pen and members of the UK Independence Party.
 After Trump was elected US president on 8 November 2016, Yorke tweeted lyrics from the song and linked to its music video, interpreted as a criticism of Trump's policies.

 The animator Virpi Kettu, who worked on the music video, interpreted the song as a comment on the European migrant crisis and scapegoating of Muslims.
 The visual style was deliberately lighter in tone than the song, as Kettu said Radiohead "wanted the video to contrast with what they're playing and to wake people up a bit".